TexasDigitalLibrary/Vireo4ProtractorTesting/README.md

 > protractor conf.js

 This will create a new submission or resume one in progress.
+Currently all actions needed for completing a submission are performed except file upload.

 If the most recent submission is complete then the program will exit.

-As mentioned at the top of the page, this is intended to demo what a protractor test on vireo4 might look like.
+As mentioned above, this is intended to demo what a protractor test on vireo4 might look like and is a work in progress.
-The next work on this project is revising the new vs in progress submission selection, and providing subsequent actions for when the current submission has been completed.
-This is a work in progress.
+The next work on this project is to automate file upload, revise the new vs in progress submission selection and provide subsequent actions for when the current submission has been completed.